1c3t3a/canny-zybo-z7/README.md

 * **Zybo Z7 -20**
 * **Pcam 5C**
 * **Monitor with HDMI/DVI input**
-* **Vivado 2018.2 Installation with Xilinx SDK**: To set up Vivado, see the [Installing Vivado and Digilent Board Files Tutorial](https://reference.digilentinc.com/vivado/installing-vivado/start).
+* **Vivado 2019.1 Installation with Xilinx SDK**: To set up Vivado, see the [Installing Vivado and Digilent Board Files Tutorial](https://reference.digilentinc.com/vivado/installing-vivado/start).

 Demo Setup
 ----------

-1. Download the most recent release ZIP archive ("Zybo-Z7-20-Pcam-5C-2018.2-*.zip") from the repo's [releases page](https://github.com/Digilent/Zybo-Z7-20-pcam-5c/releases).
+1. Download the most recent release ZIP archive ("Zybo-Z7-20-Pcam-5C-2019.1-*.zip") from the main repo's [releases page](https://github.com/Digilent/Zybo-Z7-20-pcam-5c/releases).
 2. Extract the downloaded ZIP.
-3. Open the XPR project file, found at \<archive extracted location\>/vivado_proj/Zybo-Z7-20-pcam-5c.xpr, included in the extracted release archive in Vivado 2018.2.
+3. Open the XPR project file, found at \<archive extracted location\>/vivado_proj/Zybo-Z7-20-pcam-5c.xpr, included in the extracted release archive in Vivado 2019.1.
 4. In the toolbar at the top of the Vivado window, select **File -> Export -> Export Hardware**.
 Select **\<Local to Project\>** as the Exported Location and make sure that the **Include bitstream** box is checked, then click **OK**.
 5. In the toolbar at the top of the Vivado window, select **File -> Launch SDK**.
 Select **\<Local to Project\>** as both the workspace location and exported location, then click **OK**.
 6. With Vivado SDK opened, wait for the hardware platform exported by Vivado to be imported.